 ZERO DISCRIM. - this function causes the flow measurement results smaller than the set value to be replaced by zero.
 It is used to eliminate noise that occurs at very low or zero flow rates, thereby preventing unnecessary volume accrual under these conditions.
-The recommended value corresponds to approximately 0.1 m/s linear flow velocity and is given in Table 6.
+The recommended value corresponds to approximately 0.1 m/s linear flow velocity and is given in → Table 4.
+Flow values for the PEM-1000 flowmeter.
 The function can be turned on or off in the "ON/OFF" field using the navigation buttons and the Enter button.
 In addition, the user should define the cut-off value in the "VALUE" field using the navigation buttons to move through consecutive characters and the Enter button to change consecutive characters/numbers.